Long-Range Machine Learning of Electron Density for Twisted Bilayer Moir\'e Materials

 We find that normalising the deficient predicted density does not alter the band structure prediction in this case, suggesting that the observed disagreement with DFT comes rather from the distribution of errors in space.
 The density errors cluster in AA-stacking domains (see \sinfo~S3C), where the density is underestimated by approximately \(2.5 \times 10^{-4}e \cdot \nsangs^{-3}\).
 Because flat band states sit spatially in AA regions~\cite{koshinoMaximallyLocalizedWannier2018}, the localised errors produce a hole-doping-like dispersion.
-This confirms that global density metrics do not guarantee accurate electronic structure; rather what matters is where the density error is located relative to the electronic states.
+The spatial distribution of density errors relative to the electronic states determines band structure accuracy.

 Nevertheless, \autoref{fig:TBG_flatband}(C) demonstrates that SALTED reliably captures the relaxation-affected band gap across the full angle range down to the magic angle, serving as a quantitative computational reference for experiments.
 The MLIP+SALTED pipeline also establishes a first-principle workflow of including both structural and electronic properties in moir\'e systems, extending the reach of ab initio methods to previously inaccessible scales.